aradhya-10/RickRoll/README.md

 # RickRoll

-RickRoll is a simple ecommerce website for a brand. it is made purely using HTML, CSS and JavaScript.
+RickRoll is a simple ecommerce website for a brand.
+It is made purely using HTML, CSS and JavaScript.